na-na-hi/renget/archive/LCB_optimal_grind_guide.md

 There are so many Lunacy packs, but don’t even bother looking at them.
 They’re all a scam.
 If you want more Lunacy, there are only two packs you should look at.
 ‘Monthly Lunacy Supply’ and ‘Monthly Lunacy Batch’.
 For $10, you get around 4k Lunacy, 800 of them being Paid Lunacy over the course of a month.

 With Paid Lunacy, you can spend 13 of them on a cheap single pull per day.
 You will only spend the Paid Lunacy on the limited banners.
 Spending Lunacy on the Limited Banners gives you [Ideality].
 Once the banner ends, which will be in 2 weeks, you’ll get the [Ideality] back as Threads.
-So basically, 14 Threads.
+So basically, 14 Threads and 3 shard/threads, assuming you only get 0 ID duplicates, so a total of 56.
+But you won't be pulling 0 ID duplicates all the time.
+Every 10th pull is a guarantee 00 ID, or 000 at a higher chance, so you'll make the most out of your Paid Luancy.

 Standard Extractions don’t have [Ideality] so there’s no point in even looking at it.

 >Misc.